What Does Therapy Cost?

 - How much you make.
 Some therapists charge rates based on a sliding scale, which means you pay what you can afford.
 This can be a good way for anyone to afford therapy regardless of income.

 - How experienced the therapist is.
 Someone who has more experience and more acclaimed may charge more than an intern or a newcomer.

 - Where you're getting your services from.
-Some therapists may charge less if they're public than private.
+Some therapists may charge less.
 Your local community clinic may provide services for free, or for a low general cost.

 In the end, the only way to figure out how much therapy will cost is if you call the therapist and see how much they charge.
 With that said, if you can't afford therapy, how can you be able to receive the health care you need?
 Here are a few ways.

 Look At School

 If your child is in school, you can probably get them a school counselor for no cost.
 If you're in college, there should be counselors available for you to speak to.
 Some universities may have counseling available to the public at a reduced rate.
 It doesn't hurt to ask someone if they offer public services.
 Plus, you're supporting your local counselors and people who are starting in the profession.

 A family doctor is no substitute for therapy, and with a general doctor, they are often too busy to listen to everything you have to say.
 They may be able to help you, however, by recommending a therapist for you.
 Also, doctors can prescribe medications to treat your symptoms.
 However, you should focus on the cause of those symptoms, which is what a counselor can help you with.

 A medical clinic or a hospital may be able to provide low-cost therapy to you to treat your mental health issues.
 Talk to your local hospital and see what they can provide.

 The problem with a local clinic, however, is that they are often overbooked, and it could take a long time to get service.
 This may mean that you won't be able to have the healthcare needed until it's too late.
 However, if you can wait, or if you get lucky and find an opening, it can be a great option.